Ring Tone Text Transfer Language

-Ring Tone Text Transfer Language (RTTTL) was developed by Nokia to be used to transfer ringtones to cellphone by Nokia.
+Ring Tone Text Transfer Language (RTTTL) is a text-based format that was developed by Nokia to be used to transfer ringtones to Nokia cellphones.

 The RTTTL format is a string divided into three sections: name, default value, and data.

-The jintu section consists of a string describing the name of the ringtone.
+The name section consists of a string describing the name of the ringtone.
 It can be no longer than 10 characters, and cannot contain a colon ":" character.
 (However, since the Smart Messaging specification allows names up to 15 characters in length, some applications processing RTTTL also do so.)